 - 1. We support measures that enhance HMRC's powers to tackle the promotion of marketed tax avoidance arrangements in the UK. - 2.
-However, we are concerned that HMRC has not had sufficient time to consider the representations received by representative bodies and other stakeholders, given that the consultation on the proposals closed on 22 June 2023 and the draft legislation was published less than a month later. - 3.
+However, we are concerned that safeguards suggested by ICAEW and other representative bodies have not been considered by the government in preparing the proposed legislation which would prevent innocent parties from becoming subject to criminal prosecution. - 3.
 In particular, we note that persons could be found guilty of the proposed criminal offence even where the stop notice is subsequently overturned.
 We suggest safeguards below that would help to prevent this outcome. - 4.
 We also recommend that a more thorough and transparent process is completed for stop notices to be issued if failure to comply with the notice could result in a criminal conviction. - 5.
-The government may wish to include a sunset clause for the criminal offence measure such that its effectiveness and necessity must be assessed in the future.
+The government may also wish to include a sunset clause for the criminal offence measure such that its effectiveness and necessity must be assessed in the future.
 It could also be the subject of independent parliamentary scrutiny after several years. - 6.
-We believe that a safeguard should be introduced to the director disqualification measure to allow directors to demonstrate that they had no knowledge of the promoter activities of the company concerned
+We believe that a safeguard should be introduced to the director disqualification measure to allow directors to demonstrate that they had no knowledge of the promoter activities of the company concerned.